 Small IT teams maintaining governance for GDPR + NIS2 + ISO 27001 manually face an uphill battle.
 Automation doesn't replace teams - it lets them focus on building instead of paperwork.

 Valid concern.
-That’s why infrastructure-as-code approaches emphasize verifiable source code in client-owned repositories, with full client control and complete auditability.
+Infrastructure-as-code approaches emphasize verifiable source code in client-owned repositories, with full client control and complete auditability.
 No black boxes.
-Client ownership from day one.

 Why Austria, Why Now